Elisabitao/html_css_duckett/css/chapter_4_boxes/css_boxes_basics.md

 ##BOARDER, MARGIN & PADDING

-PADDING: The space between the border of a box (Boarder) and any content within it, aka the image used for example
+PADDING: The space between the border of a box (Boarder) and any content within it, aka the image used for example.
+Pixels is most commonly used measuring tool
-BOARDER: Separates the edge of one box to the other, aka the margin and the padding
+BOARDER: Separates the edge of one box to the other, aka the margin and the padding.
-MARGIN: The outter box, after the boarder
+MARGIN: The outer box, after the boarder.
+Pixels is the most commonly used measuring tool

 You can further specify if you want the *top*, *right*, *bottom*, *left* width [NOTICE IT GOES CLOCKWISE] individually as so:
 ```p.one: { boarder-width: 1px 4px 10px 4px; }```